Leeds parents unable to see their child's primary school offer after council website crashes

 This has caused frustration and anger amongst parents with hundreds of comments on the council's social media which state people are unable to find out which school their child has been offered a place at.

-On Twitter, Crazy VW Bug Lady said: "Hundreds, possibly thousands, of anxious parents are not able to log into the portal for primary school places after Leeds council changed the process of finding out which school you have been accepted to."
+On Twitter, Leanne Mann said: "Hundreds, possibly thousands, of anxious parents are not able to log into the portal for primary school places after Leeds council changed the process of finding out which school you have been accepted to."

 Many nervous parents have been trying to log on since the early hours of Tuesday, April 16.